How History-Rich Companies Keep Growing

 As we began to plot our own future, we quickly discovered that the more we learned the more we didn't know.
 While that pretty much describes most learning experiences, it can quickly set the stage for a lot of indecision, uncertainty and overall lack of movement.

-Reshaping more than 26 years of history with a new perspective can be overwhelming.
-It's easy to scan the cluttered ether and make the self-defeating assumption that every other company has it all figured out.
+Reshaping more than 27 years of history with a new perspective can be overwhelming.
+It's easy to hear the noisy clutter and make the self-defeating assumption that every other company has it all figured out.
 We must be the only clueless one fumbling in the dark.

 We had to remind ourselves often that slick websites and social media noise levels aren't always measures of a company's relevance or success.
 These are merely vanity bragging points, not benchmarks.
 What matters is the true customer value that our products and services deliver.